 storage cost + (minutes consumed * cost per node * nodes per cluster) by cluster.

-Based on the architecture of your platform, take the number of virtual warehouses/custers, make a guesstimate of the number of minutes required per month.
+Based on the architecture of your platform, take the number of virtual warehouses/clusters, and make a guesstimate of the number of minutes required per month.

 Buy off the vendor vs off a partner

 Pricing software is often a complex mechanism.
-Buying capacity off a partner typically gives you access to field knowledge, project benchmarks and experienced consultants who know how to drive and control capacity cost.
+Buying capacity from a partner typically gives you access to field knowledge, project benchmarks, and experienced consultants who know how to drive and control capacity costs.

 As Belgium’s first Snowflake partner, we are in a unique position to resell Snowflake capacity for projects and platforms.
-Don’t hesistate to reach out and discuss your project with us.
+Don’t hesitate to reach out and discuss your project with us.